muratk5n/thirdwave/en/README.md

 ---

 Viacom CBS stock.
 Major fail started in 2017.
-What 2017 event could be the trigger?
+Which event could be the trigger?

 Ah, I have it.
 Star Trek Discovery -- playfully called by many Trek fans as "STD".
 Created by franchise destroyers Jar Jar and the bitches